U-Shift/SiteSelection/README.md

 experiment.

-It consist in a process of multi criteria to select the cell locations of a giver city or neighbourhood where the street space is more disputed by different transport modes and street activities.
+It consist in a process of multi criteria to select the cell locations of a given city or neighbourhood where the street space is more disputed by different transport modes and street activities.
 SiteSelection is a full script that uses a dynamic pipeline, and gathers and processes information on: